Ellen Lovell 4th October 2018

 In a country where suicide rates have been falling pretty much across the board, why are so many transgender people still at such a high risk?

 In the UK, some people are forced to wait up to two and a half years after being referred by their GP for their first appointment with a gender identity clinic.
 Long waiting times after that first appointment also mean it could be up to four years before life-changing surgery.
-While Sean Bride, who identifies as trans, has a close family and friends and speaks regularly to a therapist, other people in the same situation without that network might be in trouble.
+While Sean Bride, who is trans, has close family and friends, and speaks regularly to a therapist, other people in the same situation without that network might be in trouble.
 “My appointment with the NHS gender identity clinic definitely had an adverse effect on my mental health.
-After that appointment I was depressed for weeks.
+After that appointment, I was depressed for weeks.
 For someone in a worse place than me, it could have caused total crisis.”

 Despite now feeling like their mental health is stable, Sean is no stranger to mental health crises.
 “I have a history of self-harm and psychosis, and have attempted to end my life twice.

 “I am now on a great med combo and in therapy, and generally happy and stable.
 I try and stay away from comments sections and, honestly, the more trans I feel, the happier I feel.
 I know a lot of this comes from my relative class privilege and whiteness, and because I am not trans femme.”

 Sean also feels safer from being subjected to street attacks than other trans people.
 “I have passing privilege; I look fairly queer, but I live in London, which is huge and cosmopolitan, and people will just assume I’m a woman.”

 Losing friends and becoming estranged from family after realising she is transgender is something that still affects Roodi Annabell Newbould.
 She plays roller derby, a sport that is generally seen as welcoming to trans and non-binary people, and her teammates are now some of her closest friends.
 “The only people I have are [roller derby friends].
 That’s pretty awful.
 But, amazing that I’m lucky to have [them]!”